guva-io/.github/profile/README.md

 ### **1. For LoRA Creators**
 - Upload your LoRA models as NFTs
 - Set rental prices and earn from every use
-- Update and improve your models over time
+- Earns ⚡️ from your creation or trade your LoRA to others.
 - Build a portfolio of valuable AI assets

 ### **2. For Content Creators**
 - Browse curated LoRA collections
-- Generate images and videos using the best models
+- Generate images and videos using the best models and ComfyUI workflows
 - Pay only for what you use with ⚡️
 - Access professional-quality AI tools instantly